COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 - PANS/PANDAS consult.
 We offer a coordinated intake appointment with psychology and psychiatry to children presenting with symptoms consistent with Pediatric Acute-onset Neuropsychiatric Syndrome (PANS) and Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcal Infections (PANDAS).
 We will provide recommendations and appropriate referrals for treatment.

 We recognize that children and adolescents affected by anxiety benefit from strong family functioning.
 Therefore, as a means to promote healthy family environments, clinicians in our program often suggest including parents and caregivers in the treatment of the children and adolescents we see.
 We find this strategy allows parents and caregivers to better understand how anxiety impacts their child as well as how to best support their child as they work to overcome anxiety.

-Please contact our coordinator, Kelly Fuentes, at 202-476-5980 to schedule an appointment or for more information.
+We are now offering in-person appointments as well as telehealth appointments (video visits).
+Please contact us at 202-729-3300 to schedule an appointment or for more information.